 Who Is Most at Risk for a Sprained Ankle?

-A sprained ankle can happen to anyone that is moving, young or old.
+A sprained ankle can happen to anyone that is moving, young or old, especially in a sports injury.
 While this is a prevalent injury for those involved in sports, there are a few other factors that might put your more at risk for a sprained ankle.

 Risk Factors for Ankle Sprains

 - Skipping warm-ups.
 Whether you’re playing an organized sport or exercising on your own, your body needs time to warm up before you jump into an activity.
 Your ligaments need to be properly stretched before they’re put to heavy use.

 - Increasing your workload suddenly.
 Find a new physical activity that you love, or find a renewed love for working out?
 Make sure you don’t overdo it.
 Drastically increasing the amount of physical activity you’re involved in can leave you vulnerable to injury.